whichjdk/whichjdk.com/README.md

 Use [Adoptium Eclipse Temurin OpenJDK 17](https://adoptium.net/releases.html?variant=openjdk17&jvmVariant=hotspot) and make sure your local version matches the CI and production version.

-## Decision Tree

-Use the same JDK for development, CI, and production.

-So, how do you run your services in production?

-* I don`t know -> Adoptium 11
-* Kubernetes or Docker -> Adoptium 11
-* Directly on cloud compute instances -> Your cloud vendor`s OpenJDK build
-* Lambda/Serverless -> Oracle GraalVM

 ## Releases

 Under the current [JDK release model](https://openjdk.java.net/projects/jdk/), a new feature release with a new major version number is planned every six months, in March and September.
 Additionally, there are quarterly bug fix updates.